Imamhussain1/food-fridge/README.md

 - Secure cookie handling
 - Firebase security rules

-## Contributing
+## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👨‍💻 Author

+[Your Name] - [Your GitHub Profile]